 They are likely to destroy grass around these areas, which means you have to do something to stop the raccoons from coming around your home.

-Most animals that dig up your lawn, including raccoons, will be looking for worms, insects, and grubs.
-If animals are digging up your lawn, you most likely have a grub problem.
+Most animals that dig up your grass, including raccoons, will look for worms, insects, and grubs.
+If animals are digging up your property, you most likely have a grub problem.

 Which Animal Is Digging?

 The first way to determine the animals is to observe the type of holes.
 Moles will create tunnels and mounds, but raccoons will flip over whole sections of turf.
-Raccoons are looking for food, but moles are looking for food and shelter.
-Skunks, on the other hand, will dig precisely and will not leave deep holes in your lawn.
+Raccoons are looking for food, while moles are looking for food and shelter.
+Skunks will dig neat shallow holes.

 Many animals can cause the same problem.
-However, if you suspect that raccoons are the ones responsible, you have to do something about it.
+However, if you suspect raccoons are responsible, you must do something about it.
 Many gardeners will have an issue with these animals unless something is done to reduce the number of grubs.